 Fair value is defined as the price that would be received to sell the asset or paid to transfer the liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement assumes that the transaction to sell the asset or transfer the liability either occurs in the principal market for the asset or liability, or in the absence of a principal market, occurs in the most advantageous market for the asset or liability.
 Estimated fair values for RMBS are based on independent pricing sources and/or third party broker quotes, when available.
-Estimated fair values for U.S. Treasury Notes are based on quoted prices for identical assets in active markets.
+Estimated fair values for U.S. Treasury securities are based on quoted prices for identical assets in active markets.

 Income on PT RMBS and U.S. Treasury Notes is based on the stated interest rate of the security.
 Premiums or discounts present at the date of purchase are not amortized.
-Premium lost and discount accretion resulting from monthly principal repayments are reflected in unrealized gains (losses) on RMBS in the statements of operations.
+Premium lost and discount accretion resulting from monthly principal repayments are reflected in unrealized gains (losses) on RMBS in the statements of comprehensive income.
 For IO securities, the income is accrued based on the carrying value and the effective yield.
 The difference between income accrued and the interest received on the security is characterized as a return of investment and serves to reduce the asset's carrying value.
 At each reporting date, the effective yield is adjusted prospectively for future reporting periods based on the new estimate of prepayments and the contractual terms of the security.
 For IIO securities, effective yield and income recognition calculations also take into account the index value applicable to the security.
-Changes in fair value of RMBS during each reporting period are recorded in earnings and reported as unrealized gains or losses on mortgage-backed securities in the accompanying statements of operations.
-Realized gains and losses on sales of RMBS and U.S. Treasury Notes, using the specific identification method, are reported as a separate component of net portfolio income on the statements of operations.
+Changes in fair value of investments for which the fair value option is elected are recorded in earnings and reported as unrealized gains or losses on mortgage-backed securities and U.S. Treasury securities in the accompanying statements of comprehensive income.
+Realized gains and losses on sales of investments for which the fair value option has been elected, using the specific identification method, are reported as a separate component of net portfolio income on the statements of comprehensive income.